Fontevivo

 Fontevivo (Parmigiano: Fontviv) is a comune (municipality) in the Province of Parma in the Italian region Emilia-Romagna, located about 100 km northwest of Bologna and about 14 km northwest of Parma.
 As of 9 October 2011, Fontevivo had a population of 5,428 and an area of 25.9 km2.

 It is best known as the location of the former Fontevivo Abbey, the church of which now serves as the parish church.

-The municipality of Fontevivo contains the frazioni (subdivisions, mainly villages and hamlets) Bellena, Bianconese, Case Cantarana I,Case Cantarana II,Case Gaiffa, Case Massi,Case Rosi,Fondo Fontana, Fontane, Molinetto, Ponte Recchio, Ponte Taro, Recchio di Sotto, Romitaggio, Stazione Castelguelfo, and Torchio.
+The municipality of Fontevivo contains the frazioni (subdivisions, mainly villages and hamlets) Bellena, Bianconese, Case Cantarana I, Case Cantarana II, Case Gaiffa, Case Massi, Case Rosi, Fondo Fontana, Fontane, Molinetto, Ponte Recchio, Ponte Taro, Recchio di Sotto, Romitaggio, Stazione Castelguelfo, and Torchio.

-Fontevivo borders the following municipalities: Fontanellato, Noceto, Parma.
+Fontevivo borders the municipalities of Fontanellato, Noceto, and Parma.